vojtechruz/vojtechruzicka-blog/src/posts/java-pattern-matching-instanceof/index.md

 // Can't use cat here either
 ```

-However, you can use the variable inside the if condition, you you have more complicated conditions, such as with AND/OR.
+However, you can use the variable inside the `if` condition, if you have more complicated conditions, such as with AND/OR.

 ```java
 if(animal instanceof Cat cat && cat.isAlive()) {